 In part two, we will walk through the creation of the installation and configuration of easy-rsa and OpenVPN.
 The end result will be a functional OpenVPN server that can connect to any OpenVPN client after downloading the ovpn profile from the generated S3 bucket.

-This guide will extend the base template we created in part one, so if you’re totally new to CloudFormation, you may want to start from the beginning.
+This guide will extend the base template we created in part one, so if you’re totally new to CloudFormation, you may want to start from the beginning, otherwise, get the extended template here.

 A quick note before we begin – the resources we create in this tutorial may incur charges on your account if you’re not eligible for the free tier of AWS service.
 These resources should be minimal, but if you’re following along, be sure to delete your stack when you’re finished, otherwise, you may be charged.